5 facts about: How old do dogs get?

 The old rule that 1 dog year equals 7 human years is long outdated.

 Meanwhile, the size or weight of the dog is also included in the conversion.
-Please note that the following table are only estimated values:
+Please note that the following table are only estimates:

 How can I ensure a long & fulfilling life for my dog?